gohugoio/hugo/content/getting-started/installing.md

 ```

 {{% note "Installing the Latest Hugo with Brew" %}}
-Replace `brew install hugo` with `brew install hugo --HEAD`
-if you want the absolute latest version in development.
+Replace `brew install hugo` with `brew install hugo --HEAD` if you want the absolute latest in-development version.
 {{% /note %}}

 `brew` should have updated your path to include Hugo.
-Confirm by opening a new terminal window and running a few commands:
+You can confirm by opening a new terminal window and running a few commands:

 ```bash
 $ # show the location of the hugo executable